 - The Louisville Public Library.
 Whether you’re looking to dive into a good book or for a rainy day activity, chances are you’ll love spending it at one of the beautiful Louisville Public Library locations.
 The library has storytimes for a variety of ages at all 18 branches, featuring stories, activities, crafts, songs, dancing, and more!
 Check out their full schedule of storytimes, and plan your next adventure today!

-5. Appease your sweet tooth at Schimpff's Confectionery in Jeffersonville.
-One of the oldest family-owned candy businesses in America (1891), Schimpff's has live candy-making demonstrations and even a candy museum.
+- Schimpff’s Confectionery.
+For families with a sweet tooth, Schimpff’s Confectionery is a must-stop destination right across the river from downtown Louisville.
+One of the oldest family-owned candy businesses in America (1891), Schimpff’s has live candy-making demonstrations and even a candy museum.

 Whatever activities your family enjoys doing together, Louisville has a variety of destinations you should visit.
 For families in the Louisville area, be sure to like to The Gardner School of Louisville’s Facebook page for new and exciting activities for your kids.